 Isn’t it great?
 We don’t have to forgive in order to be forgiven!
 We HAVE BEEN forgiven, THEREFORE we forgive.
 That’s our motivation.

-Join me now for Part 9 of Rightly Dividing the Word of God.
-We’ll be discussing what happened after Jesus rose from the dead, the book of Acts and the beginning of the Church.
+You may follow the link below to Part 9 of Rightly Dividing the Word of God if you wish to continue this study.
+We’ll be discussing what happened after Jesus rose from the dead, the book of Acts, and the beginning of the Church.
 How did it begin “all Jewish” but ended up primarily Gentile?